The 3 Basic Rules of Call Center Excellence

 “People, Processes, and Tools are the foundational building blocks for a successful BPO support model.
-However, even with the best technologies and tools in place, not having the proper recruiting, hiring and training processes will impact your ability to successfully deliver consistent quality support to your customers,” claims Mike Mills, Senior Vice President, Global BPO Sales, Contact Center Division at CGS.
+However, even with the best technologies and tools in place, not having the proper recruiting, hiring and training processes will impact your ability to successfully deliver consistent quality support to your customers,” said Mike Mills, senior vice president, Global BPO Sales, Global Outsourcing division at CGS.
 “Once you invest in your people, which is your most critical asset in customer service solutions, the future success of your team and your customer is assured.”

 - Low agent turnover

 - Increased agent tenure and knowledge of a client’s business

 - Performance measurement programs

 This is the time to reflect on how to attract and retain top talent to your contact centers.
 Ask yourself: Do you have the most competitive pay rate, a proper reward system, a positive work culture and opportunities for career advancement?
 All these employment benefits to your potential agent must keep up with or exceed industry standards and be thoroughly explained during the recruiting process.
 By investing in these fundamentals, you will cast a wider net for potential applicants and improve how your internal brand is perceived by prospective hires.

 There are many challenges when it comes to recruiting the right talent.
 According to The Conference Board, 69 percent of CEOs plan to expand their workforce, but 74 percent said they have problems attracting qualified people..
 Your next step is to ensure each contact center candidate matches your required skill set in the screening process.
 Here are some considerations for hiring future agents:

 - Experience: All applicants must have the core skills you require.
 This includes both technical and soft skills, as well as the capacity to learn on the job.
 You must be able to match the right agents allocated for the appropriate service level and project.